 Content marketing might seem all the rage.
-Just produce blog posts or eBooks and you you’ll get new customers to find you.
+Just produce blog posts or eBooks and new customers will find you.
 Right?
 Well, not quite.

 Your content marketing must actually be good!
-That means it must be informative, novel, and (in our opinion) provide your audience something new or compelling that’s worth their time.
+That means it must be informative and novel while (in our opinion) providing your audience something new or compelling that’s worth their time.

 How Does Research Support Content Marketing

-Using research findings to create content marketing lets you create unique, through-provoking content while showing your audience that you base your perspectives on leading edge, current information.
+Using research findings to create content marketing lets you create unique, thought-provoking content while showing your audience that you base your perspectives on leading edge, current information.

 This is key because content marketing is all about building credibility and trust with relevant prospective customers.
 It’s one thing to say, “we think X” or “we believe Y.” It’s another thing entirely to point to concrete quotes or metrics as a foundation.

 When you use data to support your arguments, you are naturally more compelling.
 And, you’re providing your audience with novel information they can’t get elsewhere.
-This means producing great content that your audience looks forward to reading.
 Your business builds awareness, credibility, and, over time, new customers.

 This is what good content marketing is all about!